 The City of Oakland has developed a program called Safer Housing for Oakland - A Retrofit Program for Soft Story Apartment Buildings.
 In 2007, Oakland passed a voluntary ordinance for seismic strengthening for residential buildings.
 In 2008, the City conducted a city-wide building inventory to identify the City’s inventory of potential soft-story buildings.
 In 2009, the City adopted an ordinance which mandated a screening program to verify the city’s inventory of potential soft-story buildings.

 Recently, a mandatory ordinance was developed, titled Mandatory Seismic Evaluation and Retrofit of Certain Multi-Unit Residential Buildings.
-Ordinance 13516 was approved by the City for final passage on January 22, 2019.
-As of February 2019, the effective date of this ordinance has not yet been released.
+Ordinance 13516 went into effect on January 22, 2019.

 2008 Building Inventory and 2009 Mandatory Screening Program

 In 2008, the municipality conducted a preliminary survey of multifamily residential buildings.
 With the results of that survey, Oakland passed a mandatory ordinance in 2009 requiring owners of certain buildings identified in the 2008 survey to undergo a structural screening of the ground floor.
 The screening was intended to provide the municipality with more information on the construction of the ground floor to determine whether it is considered a wood-frame soft-story building.
 All building owners who received a notice from the building official indicating that their building falls within the scope of the 2009 mandatory screening program were required to submit a structural screening to the building official within two years of the day the ordinance was passed on July 28, 2009.

 2019 Ordinance Scope

 Ordinance 13516 states that the mandatory wood-frame soft-story program applies to existing buildings that have the following characteristics: